Clearing your path to a brighter future!

 - Second degree felony convictions: eight years from end of sentence

-- First degree felon convictions or a conviction under the Crimes Against a Household Member Act: ten years from end of sentence
+- First degree felony convictions or a conviction under the Crimes Against a Household Member Act: ten years from end of sentence

 Rothstein Donatelli can help you determine whether you qualify to petition for expungement.